srv-0/Inventory-and-Sales-Analysis/README.md

-# Business Problems & KPI Glossary
+# Inventory & Sales Analysis
-### Inventory & Sales Analysis — UrbanNest Retail Co. (fictional retail company)
+### UrbanNest Retail Co. (fictional retail company)

-This project turns the raw data + EDA + SQL findings into the 6 business problems and their answers, KPI glossary used consistently across Python, SQL, Excel, and Power BI.
+This project turns the raw data + EDA + SQL findings into the business problems and their answers, KPI glossary used consistently across Python, SQL, Excel, and Power BI.

 ---